miragejs/ember-cli-mirage/docs/latest/seeding-your-database.md

 version: latest
 ---

-Once you've defined your server's routes, you'll probably want to seed your database with some starting data.
+Once you've defined your server's routes, you'll probably want to seed your database with some initial data.
 You can use factories or fixtures, or both.

-In general Mirage recommends you use factories, especially for acceptance testing, as they force you to keep data creation logic close to the code that relies on that data.
-Also, once relationships land, it will be much simpler to create related models using factories.

-Some people prefer the simplicity of fixture files, though they can get unwieldy as your app grows.
+In general Mirage recommends that you use factories, for a few reasons:

+  - they're versatile and give you more control over data creation
+  - they make your tests more intention-revealing
+  - they're easier to maintain and change

+First, we'll look at using factories.

-## Factories
+## Defining factories

-If you've never used factories before, think of them as a simple way to create database records.
-You define factories by creating files under `/mirage/factories/factory-name.js`.
+If you've never used factories before, think of them as a way to make database records.
+You define factories by creating files under the `/mirage/factories` directory.
 The name of the factory, which you reference in your tests, is determined by the filename.

-Factories have attributes which can be strings, numbers or booleans, or functions:
+Factories have attributes which can be strings, numbers, booleans or functions:

 ```js
 // mirage/factories/user.js